thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Navigate to the "Charts" widgets bundle and select the "Line chart" widget;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-3-pe.png
-        title: 'This widget will also use the dashboard&#39;s time window.
-Specify "Selected entity" alias as the data source.
-Add "co2" as the data key, and specify its label and units.
-Then, click the gear icon to configure the "co2" data key settings;'
+        title: 'Use the widget&#39;s time window.
+Select "Relative" and set "Current day" as the time interval.
+Set the value "Average" as the aggregation method and the grouping interval to "1 hour".
+Then, click "Update;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-4-pe.png
+        title: 'Now, specify "Selected entity" alias as the data source.
+Add "co2" as the data key, and set its label and units.
+Then, click the gear icon to configure the "co2" data key settings;'
+    4:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-5-pe.png
         title: 'Turn on the "Smooth line" option to make the chart line appear smoother.
 Click "Save";'
-    4:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-5-pe.png
-        title: 'Enter a name for the Y-axis, such as "CO2 level", and specify "ppm" as the units;'
     5:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-6-pe.png
-        title: 'Change the chart title to "Air Quality";'
+        title: 'Enter a name for the Y-axis, such as "CO2 level", and specify "ppm" as the units;'
     6:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-7-pe.png
-        title: 'Set the "Bottom" legend position and check "Min", "Max" and "Average" options in the "Show values" section to display these statistics on the chart;'
+        title: 'Change the chart title to "Air Quality";'
     7:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-8-pe.png
+        title: 'Set the "Bottom" legend position and check "Min", "Max" and "Average" options in the "Show values" section to display these statistics on the chart;'
+    8:
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-9-pe.png
         title: 'Clear the "Card border radius" value.
 Click "Add";'
-    8:
+    9:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-9-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-quality-widget-10-pe.png
         title: 'Place this widget below the "Temperature and Humidity history" widget in the right-bottom corner of the dashboard and adjust its size.
 Save the dashboard to apply the changes.'

-smart-sensor-state:
+air-sensor-state:
     0:
-        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/smart-sensor-state-1-pe.png
+        image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/air-sensor-state-1-pe.png
         title: 'The configured "Indoor Air Quality Sensor" state should look like this.'

 power-consumption-per-hour-1: